 An experienced pharmacologist, biocurator and bioinformatician for a portfolio of online bio/ chem/ pharmacoinformatic resources being developed for students and academic/ industrial scientists working in the areas of pharmacology, immunopharmacology and malaria, and related to drug/ target research, to educate and to foster innovative drug discovery.

 Previously directed an internationally competitive research programme specialising in G protein-coupled receptor pharmacology, intracellular trafficking, signal transduction and peptide hormone endocrinology towards the development of novel therapeutics for the treatment of hormone-dependent diseases and assisted reproductive techniques.

-Senior Database Curator/ Bioinformatician (2011-present), The University of Edinburgh, CMVM, Centre for Discovery Brain Sciences
+Senior Database Curator/ Bioinformatician (2011-2020), The University of Edinburgh, CMVM, Centre for Discovery Brain Sciences

-Executive Secretary (2012-present; voluntary, unpaid work), International Union for Basic and Clinical Pharmacology
+Executive Secretary (2012-present), International Union for Basic and Clinical Pharmacology

 Senior Investigator Scientist, Post-doctoral Scientist (1999-2011), Medical Research Council, Human Reproductive Sciences Unit, the Queen’s Medical Research Institute

 Responsible for providing scientific leadership and delivering high impact research.